forestgeo/fgeo.biomass/README.md

   - Allow using any table with the required columns.
-  - Simplify interfaces via generic functions that ‘know’ what to do with different (S3) classes of ForestGEO data – i.e. census and scpecies tables; ViewFullTable and ViewTaxonomy talbles; or any two tables of unknown class.
+  - Simplify interfaces via generic functions that ‘know’ what to do with different (S3) classes of ForestGEO data – i.e. census and species tables; ViewFullTable and ViewTaxonomy tables; or any two tables of unknown class.

 ### fgeo.biomass and allodb